-We refer the Board to the Applicant's response submission dated the 11 January 2024, for a full analysis on how Site 4 complies with the policies and objectives of Chapter 8 - Sustainable Movement & Transport.
-The following response address residual policies / objectives highlighted by Dublin City Council and key points of other submissions.
+We refer the Board in the first instance, to the Applicant's response submission dated the 11 January 2024 for a full analysis on how Site 5 complies with the policies and objectives of Chapter 8 - Sustainable Movement & Transport.
+The following response address residual objectives/policies highlighted by Dublin City Council and key points of other submissions.